 Our professors are committed Christians devoted to high-quality teaching, scholarship, mentoring and service.
 81% of them have doctorates or the equivalent; our student-to-faculty ratio is 13:1.

 At the center of Northwestern’s 100-acre campus is Zwemer Hall, which is on the National Register of Historic Places.
 Award-winning buildings include a chapel, theatre and student center.
-Next up for construction is a $15 million learning commons with the college's library, peer learning and writing centers, audiovisual department, archives and special collections, a coffee shop and a spacious lounge was opened in the fall of 2013.
+A $14 million learning commons with the college's library, peer learning and writing centers, audiovisual department, archives and special collections, a coffee shop and a spacious lounge was opened in the fall of 2013.

 We field 16 intercollegiate athletic teams for men and women in the competitive GPAC conference.
 Raider teams have claimed 7 NAIA national championships since 2001.